ais-one/cookbook/README.md

   - **example-app/lib/esm** for common ESM codes to be used by express applications
   - **example-app/lib/<all_others>** for common CJS codes to be used by express applications

-2. **example-nobundler** for vanillaJS frontend example
+2. **example-native** for vanillaJS frontend example

 3. **example-vite** for Vite Vue3 frontend example
   - **example-vite/lib/rollup** for common codes to be used by Vite Vue 3 (should have same contents as **example-app/lib/esm**)

-4. **example-spa** for Webpack Vue2 frontend example
+4. **example-webpack** for Webpack Vue2 frontend example
-  - **example-spa/lib/webpacked** for common codes to be used by Webpacked Vue 2 applications
+  - **example-webpack/lib/webpacked** for common codes to be used by Webpacked Vue 2 applications

 5. **common-lib/esm** for common javascript libraries using ES Modules